 Do I deliberately avoid certain people because they are not up to my standards?

-Why should I associate with people who have so little emotional depth?
+Why should I associate with such people?

 Why try to relate to people who could never really understand me?

 Do I judge people based on externals like age, sex, race, occupation, mode of verbal expression, or style of clothing?

 Am I able to see beyond the external factors, into the heart of the other person?

 Have I ever felt an honest heart-to-heart connection with anyone else?

 Have I ever really loved anyone?

 I might need to remind myself that these are all God’s people.
 Like me, they have their own problems and talents, and I am no better or worse than they are.
 Some of them are blinded by their own egos, and others can see more clearly than I can.
 To set myself apart from them could be a mistake.
 I am a human being just like the rest of the race, as difficult as it may sometimes be for me to admit that.

 Maybe by looking for the goodness in the ordinary inhabitants of the world, I might begin to see new kinds of goodness in myself.